ryniewiczg/Data-Analyst-portfolio/Excel/Bike Sales_Dashboard/README.txt

+Bike Sales Dashboard (Excel)

+An interactive Excel dashboard analyzing customer demographics and purchasing behavior to understand the factors influencing bike purchases.
+The project focuses on identifying relationships between income, age, and commute distance while presenting insights through an easy-to-use dashboard built with Pivot Tables and slicers.

+Project Overview

+The dashboard was created to explore how demographic and economic factors affect customer purchasing decisions.
+It allows users to filter the data and quickly identify patterns in bike sales across different customer groups.

+The analysis focuses on:
-This project is an Excel-based Bike Sales Dashboard, which I built to analyze customer demographics and purchasing behavior.
+- customer demographics and purchasing behavior
-The goal was to understand what factors influence bike purchases and to create an interactive dashboard that supports quick, data-driven decision-making.

-During this project, I cleaned the dataset, performed analysis using Pivot Tables, and designed a fully interactive dashboard, demonstrating practical skills in Excel for Data Analytics and Business Intelligence.

-Project Objectives

-In this project, I aimed to:

-- analyze factors that influence whether a customer buys a bike,

-- explore relationships between income, age, and commute distance,
+- relationships between income, age, and commute distance

-- build an interactive Excel dashboard that clearly communicates key insights.
+- identifying segments most likely to purchase bikes

-Dataset Summary
+Dataset

-The dataset includes information about customer:
+The dataset contains customer-level information including:

-- demographics: gender, marital status, education, region, occupation
+- Demographics: gender, marital status, education, region, occupation

-- economic factors: income, commute distance
+- Economic factors: income and commute distance

-- purchase behavior: whether the customer bought a bike
+- Purchase behavior: whether the customer purchased a bike

-Tools & Skills Demonstrated

-Technical Skills

-- Data cleaning and preparation
-- Pivot Tables, calculations, aggregations
-- Pivot Charts and dashboard layout
-- Slicers, conditional formatting, interactive filters

-Soft Skills

-- Analytical thinking
-- Data storytelling
-- Presenting insights visually

 Dashboard Features
 - Interactive slicers for gender, region, and marital status

-- Clear visualizations showing:
+- Pivot Table analysis for customer segmentation

-- Income vs. purchase decision
+- Visualizations exploring income vs purchase decisions

-- Commute distance distribution
+- Analysis of commute distance distribution

-- Purchase trends by age group
+- Purchase trends across age groups

-- Clean and professional dashboard layout suitable for reporting
+- Clean and structured Excel dashboard layout

-Key Insights
+Key Business Insights

-Higher-income customers are more likely to purchase a bike.
+- Customers with higher income levels are more likely to purchase bikes.

-People aged 31–45 show the highest purchase rate.
+- The 31–45 age group shows the highest purchase rate.

-Shorter commute distances correlate with a higher likelihood of buying a bike.

-Key Learnings

-Through this project:

-I improved my skills in cleaning and preparing data in Excel

-I learned how to design interactive dashboards using Pivot Tables and Slicers

-I strengthened my ability to turn raw data into meaningful business insights
+- Customers with shorter commute distances tend to purchase bikes more frequently.

+Tools & Technologies
+- Microsoft Excel
+- Pivot Tables
+- Pivot Charts
+- Slicers
+- Conditional Formatting
+- Data cleaning and preparation